dennisdevey/linuxImplantFundamentals/resources/course/README.md

 # Summary

-### Assignment One: Basic Implant
+### Task One: Basic Implant
 Implement a basic implant IAW this document: [Basic Implant Requirements Document](https://docs.google.com/document/d/1sz4q58ZREpOWbGz0CFwvmExPDGK9-ny9mUh5_7pGpUo/edit?usp=sharing)

 Course materials used will be DevOps, Implant Basics, Advanced Payloads, Actions on Objective, and the first three items in Execution.

-### Assignment Two: Port Knock Backdoor
+### Task Two: Port Knock Backdoor

 Using existing code, implement port-knocking backdoor functionality for your framework IAW this document: [Backdoor Requirements Document](https://docs.google.com/document/d/1AjoL963MExGtQXWwF-EPPzVSQryAm5uQmJYnFtqcvLU/edit?usp=sharing)

 Course materials used will be from Port Knock Backdoor, culminating with [Profiler Builder](Execution/5-ProfilerBuild.md)

-### Assignment Three: HTTP Command and Control
+### Task Three: HTTP Command and Control

-Implement C2 via HTTP for your framework, writing the C to do so and modifying the Python-based listening post.
+Implement C2 via HTTP for your framework and modifying the Python-based listening post.

 Course materials used will be from Command and Control.

-### Assignment Four: Injection and In-Memory Execution
+### Task Four: Injection and In-Memory Execution

-Implement multiple forms of process injection and the ability to download and execute files in memory only.
+Implement process injection and the ability to download and execute files in memory only.

 Course materials used will be from Injection and In-Memory.

-### Assignment Five: Linux Environmental-Keyed Dropper
+### Task Five: Linux Environmental-Keyed Dropper

 Implement the ability to unpack, decrypt, and execute a payload based on an environmental key.

 Course materials used will be from [Dropper](Execution/3-Dropper.md)

-### Assignment Six: ELF Infector
+### Task Six: ELF Infector

 Backdoor an arbitrary ELF binary using classic methods.
+Modify your implant generator to allow the addition of an arbitrary pre-compiled executable.

 Course materials used will be from [Classic ELF Infector](Execution/4-ClassicELFInfector.md)

-### Assignment Seven: LD-Preload Rootkit
+### Task Seven: LD-Preload Rootkit

-### Assignment Eight: LKM Rootkit
+### Task Eight: LKM Rootkit

-### Assignment Nine: Virtual File System
+### Task Nine: Virtual File System